HomepageHomeSecurity SystemsFrontpoint vs. Scout

 Frontpoint

 Frontpoint Home Security offers wireless, professionally-monitored home security.
-Users can choose from four pre-packaged security bundles or build their own package to meet household needs.
+Users can choose from preconfigured bundles or build their own package to meet household needs via the pre-packaged security bundles page.
 It has a wide range of intrusion and environmental sensors, indoor and outdoor cameras, home automation equipment (door locks, wireless light controls, and smart LED light bulbs), and accessories (panic alarm, keychain remote, yard signs, window and door stickers).
+Equipment pricing and discounts are highly promotional; confirm current bundle contents and financing options on the shop page (Frontpoint Shop).

 Scout

-Scout Alarm is newer to the home security marketplace but has earned a place on our 2020 best home security systems list.
+Scout Alarm is newer to the home security marketplace and sells kits and à la carte gear (hub, sensors, cameras, doorbell) with straightforward DIY setup.
 Scout offers four pre-packaged security bundles, or the option for users to build their own.
 Customers can choose from a list of standard environmental and intrusion sensors, an indoor camera, video doorbell, and optional security accessories (yard signs and window stickers, panic button, remote control, sirens, key fob, or RFID sticker).
+Check the shop page for current kit pricing and promotions (Scout Shop).

 There are two monitoring plans with no annual contract.
-Always On+ is $19.99 a month and offers a 24/7 professional monitoring service, cellular and battery backup, multiple notifications, free cloud storage for one camera or doorbell, and more.
-Always On is $9.99 a month and is a self-monitoring plan with cellular and battery backup, and unlimited notifications.
+Always On+ is $19.99 a month and offers a 24/7 professional monitoring service, cellular and battery backup, multiple notifications, and more.
+Always On is $9.99 a month and is a self-monitoring plan with cellular and battery backup and unlimited notifications.
+Annual billing options are typically available at a discount (Scout Alarm).

 Who is it best for